microsoft/wildcat/examples/kvcache/README.md

 # KV Cache Compression

-This example folder recreates the KV cache compression experiments.
+This example folder recreates the KV cache compression experiments of [WildCat: Near-Linear Attention in Theory and Practice](https://arxiv.org/abs/2602.10056).

-To ensure correct file paths, navigate to wildcat/examples/kvcache
+All scripts should be run from this directory.

 ## Dependencies